Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Baby Sensory Plymouth Pumpkin Parties

 Baby Pumpkin Parties are being held at different places across the city by Baby Sensory Plymouth and there are a few places left.
-They take place at Elburton on Saturday October 22, and Manadon on Tuesday October 25.
-The Saltash ones on Sunday are full.
+They take place in Manadon on October 24, Elburton on October 28, and Saltash on October 29.
 Check out more details here.

 Are you holding a Halloween event in or around Plymouth?
 Let me know and I’ll add it to the list.